OpenRoberta/openroberta-lab/Docker/_README.txt

 	   3. to start the openrobertalab server and a separate database server run docker-compose -f dc-server-db-server.yml up

-1. generate the "gen" image.
-This is documentation, you must NOT do this
+1. GENERATE THE "gen" IMAGE.
+THIS IS DOCUMENTATION.
+YOU MUST NOT DO THIS.

 the docker image "gen", when run, generates an OpenRoberta distribution.
 The image contains installations of
 - wget, curl
 - git
 - java
 - maven
-Furthermore during image creation a (then unused) maven build is executed to fill the /root/.m2 cache.
+Furthermore during image creation a maven build is executed to fill the /root/.m2 cache.
 This makes later builds much faster.

 cd $GITREPO/Docker
-docker build -f DockerfileGen -t rbudde/openroberta_gen:1 . docker push rbudde/openroberta_gen:1
+docker build -f DockerfileGen -t rbudde/openroberta_gen:$BRANCH-1 --build-arg BRANCH=$BRANCH .

-2. generate the "base" image.
-It contains software for crosscompilation.
-This is documentation, you must NOT do this
+docker push rbudde/openroberta_gen:$BRANCH-1

+2. GENERATE THE "base" IMAGE.
+IT CONTAINS SOFTWARE FOR CROSSCOMPILATION.
+THIS IS DOCUMENTATION.
+YOU MUST NOT DO THIS.

 cd $GITREPO/Docker
 docker build -f DockerfileBase -t rbudde/openroberta_base:1 .